 Additional Hoffman2 resources for researchers include complete system administration for contributed cores, cluster access through dual, redundant 100Gb network interconnects to the campus backbone, the capability to run large parallel jobs that can take advantage of the cluster’s InfiniBand interconnect, and access to a Panasas parallel filesystem and a NetApp storage system.
 Current HPC storage capacity is 2 petabytes.

-For new user registration, please follow the following two steps in order to create a Hoffman2 account.
+For new user registration, once you’re connected to the campus VPN provided by UCLA ITS, please follow the following two steps in order to create a Hoffman2 account.

 1. New User Registration <- Click Here!

 When you click on this link, your session will be redirected to the UCLA Federated Authentication Service so that you can authenticate yourself as a member of the UCLA community.
 To do so you will need your UCLA Logon ID and password.
 If you do not have one, go to http://accounts.iam.ucla.edu/ and get one now.

 2. Once in the Grid Identity Manager, you will be asked to select a faculty sponsor for your new cluster account.
 Please select Collaboratory Workshops as your faculty sponsor.
 After completing the selection for faculty sponsor, you’ll be ask to create a propose screen name, and grid password.
 Please complete the require information as requested.

 For more information on the Hoffman2 Cluster, please visit their website at http://www.hoffman2.idre.ucla.edu